qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Map_Layers.rst

          * path: File path to the layer data source.
 Only available for file based layers.

+       * **translate** - whether to return translated string.
+Currently affects only 'type' property.
+By default translated strings are returned.
+Setting this to false will disable translation, always returning English strings.
    * - Examples
      - * ``layer_property('streets','title')`` → 'Basemap Streets'
        * ``layer_property('airports','feature_count')`` → 120